 Engaging an architect is an exciting first step in the process to design and build your new pad.
 In the name of transparency, we have honestly answered many of the questions you may have around what an architect does (well, what we do anyway).

 We aren't familiar with the design and building process, can you explain?Sure thing, we have laid it all out here.

-Our clients tend to be busy people who like us to take care of the little details.
+Our clients tend to be busy people who like us to take care of the details.
 Based on your input, we can select everything from tapware and door handles through to lighting, cabinetry materials, flooring and paint colours.
-As part of the feedback process, you’ll be presented with physical samples you can touch, plus images and 3D perspectives that give a clear picture of what the design scheme will look and feel like.
+As part of the feedback process, you’ll be presented with physical samples you can touch, plus images and 3D perspectives that give a good picture of what the design scheme will look and feel like.

 Can you recommend a builder?That's all a part of the service.
 We work with a select group of builders and can suggest one who is a good fit for your project construction type and budget.